 BEING SIMPLE DOESN’T MEAN YOU’RE BASIC

-When Kim Kardashian (roll with me here) stepped into Kanye’s style land, we saw her style go from leopard print and panelled mini dresses to monochrome ensembles and simple earth tone outfit galore.
-Now her style may have been simple but it was anything but basic.
-My point is you don’t think loud prints and bright colours are the only way to make a statement.
-A simple sophisticated put together look can have even more of an impact when worn with confidence.
+When Kim Kardashian (roll with me here) stepped into Kanye’s style land, we saw her style go from leopard print and panelled mini dresses to monochrome ensembles and simple earth tone outfits galore.
+Now her style may have been simple, but it was anything but basic.
+My point is, don’t believe that loud prints and bright colours are the only way to make a statement.
+A simple sophisticated curated look can have even more of an impact when worn with confidence.

 WHERE THERE’S A WILL, THERE’S A WAY

-Generally I’m not the biggest fan of short skirts or dresses, and not for any particular reason, in fact I quite like my legs.
-I’m just not particularly keen on having them on show and the same goes for cleavage.
-Does that mean that every mini skirt or low cut top that enters my world must immediately exit stage left?
-No because there are some instances where I love the style of the piece so much it’s worth me finding a way to wear it.
-This is what I’ve shown in this outfit.
+Generally, even if you’re not the biggest fan of cleavage or short skirts or dresses, it does not mean that every mini skirt or low-cut top that enters your world must immediately exit stage left.
+This is because there will be some instances where you’ll love the style of the piece so much it’s worth finding a way to wear it.
+Just as shown in the featured outfit.
 Styling the tweed mini dress with tights and a white button shirt underneath means that the dress works perfectly, even for someone opposed to dress above the knee.

-Of course I could try and find a longer dress with a higher neckline but it wouldn’t look the same and it wouldn’t be that dress!
-This tweed dress also had a silk bow stitched to the front of the V necklace, which I removed.
-Adding a waist belt suited my personal style a lot better and I prefer the outcome.
+Of course, you can always find a longer dress with a higher neckline, but it wouldn’t be the same because it wouldn’t be that dress!
+The tweed dress also had a silk bow stitched to the front of the V necklace but switching that for a waist belt shows personal style and a more flattering silhouette.